 There is a good train service from Manchester/Sheffield.
 If you want to catch the train arriving just after 10 please let me know.

 We aim to finish around 15:00 - 16:00

 Recommended Equipment & Clothing

 The training will be largely practical, walking in both the lower valleys and up onto Kinder.
-We will be going off paths in rough and sometimes muddy terrain and so sturdy boots with good ankle support are highly recommended.
+We will be spending most of the time off paths in rough and sometimes muddy terrain and so sturdy boots with good ankle support are highly recommended.
 You will be standing around whilst practising skills in whatever weather we have on the day, which can be exposed and colder on the tops, and will need appropriate clothing.
 Below is a recommended list:

 - 1:25,000 map of The Peak District: Dark Peak Area - OS Explorer Map sheet OL1 covering Edale/Kinder.
 I recommend the waterproof maps which will last much longer, otherwise will also need a waterproof map case.

 - Compass (if you want to practise with one) - recommend a Silva Type 4, Suunto A30 or similar.
-If buying one check it's Northern Hemisphere (NH), there are a lot for sale online which are not!!
+If buying one check it's Northern Hemisphere (NH), degrees and metric scales, there are a lot for sale online which are not!!

 - Appropriate walking clothing to keep you warm on the day (no jeans).